Committees

 • PM&R BOLD Steering Committee: The PM&R BOLD Steering Committee is responsible for oversight of strategic plans related to Practice Areas – Rehabilitation Care Continuum, Musculoskeletal Medicine, Cancer Rehabilitation Medicine, Pediatric Rehabilitation Medicine, and Pain Management and Spine Rehabilitation.

-• Physiatrist in Training (PHiT) Council: All AAPM&R residents and associate fellow members belong to the Physiatrist in Training Council (PHiT).
-The PHiT Council focuses on providing valuable feedback to help our strategic coordinating committees support their needs through every year of residency and fellowship.
+• Physiatrist in Training (PHiT) Council Board: All AAPM&R residents and associate fellow members belong to the Physiatrist in Training Council (PHiT).
+The PHiT Council Board focuses on providing valuable feedback to help our strategic coordinating committees support their needs through every year of residency and fellowship.
 The Council is governed by an elected board that meets regularly throughout the year.
-The PHiT Board focuses on developing and sustaining a strong in-training community that provides a valuable member experience for all PM&R residents and associate fellows.
+The PHiT Council Board focuses on developing and sustaining a strong in-training community that provides a valuable member experience for all PM&R residents and associate fellows.

 Strategic Coordinating Committees